-- 1. Number and extent of rills: None

-- 2. Presence of water flow patterns: None

-- 3. Number and height of erosional pedestals or terracettes: Pedestals are none or rare in areas that are wind scoured.
+1. Number and extent of rills: Rills are none.
+2. Presence of water flow patterns: Flow patterns are none.
+3. Number and height of erosional pedestals or terracettes: Pedestals are rare to none.

-- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground up to 50-60% - 5.
-Number of gullies and erosion associated with gullies: None - 6.
-Extent of wind scoured, blowouts and/or depositional areas: Soils derived from aeolian material may develop wind scoured and depositional areas around bases of shrubs. - 7.
-Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
-Persistent litter (large woody material) will remain in place except during large rainfall events. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values average from 1 to 2 with no canopy cover and 2 to 5 with canopy cover. - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Structure of soil surface is typically weak medium platy structure.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, of surface rock fragments 5.
+Number of gullies and erosion associated with gullies: None 6.
+Extent of wind scoured, blowouts and/or depositional areas: None to rare.
+Some wind-scouring will occur after wildfires.
+7. Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or extreme wind events.
+Persistent litter (large woody material) will remain in place.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 1 to 4 on most soil textures found on this site.
+(To be field tested.)
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Structure of soil surface is weak medium platy or single grain.
 Soil surface colors are pale browns or grays and soils are typified by ochric epipedon.
-Organic matter of the surface 2 to 3 inches is typically less than to 1.5 percent. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., needleand thread, Indian ricegrass]) slow runoff and increase infiltration.
-Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site. - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
+Organic matter of the surface 2 to 3 inches is less than 1 percent.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., Indian ricegrass]) slow runoff and increase infiltration.
+Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.
+11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
+Subsurface massive soil structure or argillic horizons should not be interpreted as